Telling a Great Story! is what we love

 She wrote and took pictures from the time she was a child, but shies away from landscapes.
 It’s the people that draw her.

-Bill Dahl is an accomplished and self-taught photographer who has actively sought to teach others both the skill and love of the camera.
-Along with photography, he is skilled in layout and technical aspects required to bring the end product to completion.
+Bill is an accomplished, award winning, and self-taught photographer.
+He actively works via the Camera Club venue to support others, both in the development of "darkroom" skills, and for the love of the camera.
+Along with photography, he is skilled in layout and technical aspects required to take your images to into the realm of fine-art quality.

-“I love being behind the lens,” he says.
-“Seeing the photograph appear, the right light, framing and everything coming together is just brilliant.”
+“I love being behind the lens," he says.
+"Seeing the photograph appear-the right light, framing and the evolution to a fine art piece is just brilliant."
 But it also takes more.
-“There is that next step of making the total project work in harmony to get the best project for the customer.
-That’s where I come in.”
+"There is that next step of making the total project work in harmony to ensure the best images for the customer.”

-He has been an avid photographer all of his life and if you don’t catch him behind the camera, you will likely catch him behind the computer taking a class about photography or working on a photo project.
+He has been an avid photographer all of his life and if you don't catch him behind the camera or out exploring nature, you will likely catch him behind the computer seeking new thoughts and techniques in photography, or working on a photo project.

 The Dahl’s Great Story!